Will Trusts can be complex, but it is important you understand a little bit about them so you can make an informed choice based on your circumstances.

-We have simple solutions to a wide range of different situations to meet the needs of families who want to protect their own interests, or those of their children or vulnerable family members.
+We have simple solutions to a wide range of different situations to meet the needs of families who want to protect their interests or those of their children or vulnerable family members.

 Trustees and Beneficiaries

 A Beneficiary is anyone who stands to benefit from the Trust.
-There can be one or more Beneficiaries and each may benefit from the Trust in different ways.
-For example one Beneficiary may be entitled to Trust income only, whilst another Beneficiary may be entitled to the Trust capital.
+There can be one or more Beneficiaries, and each may benefit from the Trust in different ways.
+For example, one Beneficiary may be entitled to Trust income only, while another Beneficiary may be entitled to the Trust capital.

 Why Have A Will Trust

-- To look after your spouse/partner after you have died, whilst at the same time making sure your children’s inheritance is protected
+- To look after your spouse/partner after you have died, while at the same time making sure your children’s inheritance is protected

-- To allow your spouse/partner to continuing living in a property after you have died
+- To allow your spouse/partner to continue living in a property after you have died

 - To protect the inheritance of Beneficiaries who are bankrupt or likely to divorce